Human Health and Disease (DHHD)

 DHHD 6009 (Advanced Head & Neck/Oral) provides students with an overview of the basic structure and function of salivary glands, mucosa, and skin.
 The clinical appearance of common diseases and tumors, along with the medical management of disorders seen in these tissues, will be reviewed.
 A discussion of common odontogenic cysts and tumors will be discussed.
 Case exercises will be used to present dental management considerations for salivary gland diseases, soft tissue tumors, mucosa and skin disorders, and odontogenic cysts and tumors.
 Successful completion of all DS I courses is required to enroll in this course.

 DHHD 6010.
-Patient-Centered Oral Health Care: Behavioral, Ethical, and Evidence-Based Dentistry.
+Patient-Centered Oral Health Care: Behavioral and Evidence-Based Dentistry.
 3 Credit Hours.

-DHHD 6010 (Patient-Centered Oral Health Care) provides dental students with learning experiences in important components of professional practice that support students' capacity to deliver evidence-based, ethically sound, and patient-centered oral health care.
-Specifically, dental students explore ethical influences on dental practice, learn and apply foundational principles of evidence-based clinical decision-making, and learn strategies that promote patient-centered and culturally sensitive health care.
-Students also learn population-based strategies for promoting oral health.
+DHHD 6010 (Patient-Centered Oral Health Care) provides dental students with learning experiences in important components of professional practice that support students' capacity to deliver evidence-based and patient-centered oral health care.
+Specifically, dental students learn and apply foundational principles of evidence-based clinical decision-making and strategies that promote patient-centered and respectful, individualized health care.
+In addition, students examine key topics in dental public health, including population-based strategies for promoting oral health.
 Successful Completion of all DS I courses is required to enroll in this course.